Japan trustworthy friend, says Modi | Business

 - India

-Prime Minister Narendra Modi on Thursday called Japan a trustworthy friend as he inaugurated here a convention center constructed with the help of that country.
+Prime Minister Narendra Modi on Thursday called Japan a trustworthy friend as he inaugurated here a convention centre constructed with the help of that country.

 Modi also praised his Japanese counterpart Yoshihide Suga, saying Kashi got the “gift” due to his efforts.